Robin0265/Yuanshao-CV/Personal_Statement_Draft.md

 <!-- Emphasis on "PEOPLE FIRST ENGINEERING", thus clarify my motivation in prosthesis + exoskeleton -->
-What attracts me most in CoE is the philosophy of "people-first engineering", which allows me
+What attracts me most in CoE is the philosophy of "people-first engineering", which allows me to make it

 # Graduate Studies

+More and

 ## UMich